 Even the most well-intentioned appraisals can fall prey to personal bias.

-Conducting performance appraisals often reflects a manager’s subjective view of an employee’s abilities and contributions, leading to unfair assessments based on familiarity, favoritism, or even unconscious bias.
+Conducting performance appraisals without concrete data may reflect a manager’s subjective view of an employee’s abilities and contributions, leading to unfair assessments based on familiarity, favoritism, or even unconscious bias.

 This issue is particularly challenging in traditional appraisal methods, where assessments rely heavily on one person’s perspective.